East London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Cumulative diagnostic and treatment delays, failure to escalate care to a high dependency unit, fragmented treatment across hospital sites, and an unclear treatment pathway for biliary sepsis collectively increased mortality risk.
+Concerns summary (AI summary) Cumulative diagnostic and treatment delays, failure to escalate care to a high dependency unit, fragmented treatment across hospital sites, and an unclear treatment pathway for biliary sepsis collectively increased mortality risk.

 Amanda Kramer